ga-curriculum/dom-events/responding-to-events/README.md

 Every time you click, an empty list item will be added to the comment list.
 We have not added any text to the element, so none is visible.
 We'll do that soon.

 Before that, take a moment to notice how our variables have been named and how it helps our code read a little less like code and a little more like English.
 When the user clicks on the comment button, a new comment is created and is appended to the comment list.
-All of these things are elements in the DOM, which is immediately apparent by the variable name.
+All of these things are elements in the DOM, which is immediately apparent by the variable names.

 Naming things in code is challenging, but taking the time to think through what variables represent and naming them to match that can be invaluable to help yourself and others understand what exactly is happening in your code, especially when things start getting more complex.

+## Setting text on the `commentElement`

 Let's add some text to the `commentElement` before we place it in the DOM!

-## Setting text on the `commentElement`

 Although our ultimate goal is to set the text currently written in the `<input>` element as the text in the `commentElement`, we'll start by just adding some generic text: